 Some of our residents, particularly in Onekawa, Tamatea, Greenmeadows and Pirimai have experienced dirty water issues over the past year.
-We understand it is aesthetically unpleasant - and we're committed to fixing the problem.
+We're committed to fixing the problem - you can read more detail about that here.
 In the meantime, here is what you can do if you experience dirty water - and what we're able to do to fix it.

-Turn on your garden tap - or an indoor cold tap - and run it hard until the water becomes clear.
+Turn on your garden tap and run it hard until the water becomes clear.
 If it is not running clear within 10 to 15 minutes, call our 24/7 Customer Service number (0800 462 7437).
 We'll arrange for a crew to come around and flush the mains pipes in your street.
-You can also request action though the Report It section on our website.
-Even if the problem has resolved itself, we'd really appreciate it if you could give us a heads up that you've had problems.
-It only takes a couple of minutes to fill in the form and it'll help us track issues and trends within our network.
+To help conserve water, please don't let your tap run longer than 15 minutes.
+Just call us if it the water isn't clear after this time.
+If you can resolve the problem yourself by running the tap, we'd really appreciate it if you could still give us a heads up that you've had problems.
+It only takes a couple of minutes to complete the Report It form and it'll help us track issues and trends within our network.

 If you've experienced dirty water issues in the past, we'd recommend you run your laundry tub taps first before you do your washing.
 If your water isn't running clear, then run your taps hard for up to 15 minutes.
 If things still look murky, then call our 24/7 Customer Service number - 0800 4 NAPIER - and we'll send our team out ASAP.

-We regularly test the samples of dirty water to understand any potential health implications.
+We regularly test samples of dirty water.
 Analysis of these tests show that there are elevated levels of manganese in the dirty water as a result of cleaning the pipe network and stirring up sediment.
-To have any health effects from drinking this water, you would need to ingest it frequently over a long period of time.
-Our recommendation is to avoid drinking dirty water and to flush the water until clear before drinking.
-Napier’s source water is naturally low in manganese ( less than 0.064 mg/L ) compared with the Maximum Acceptable Value of 0.400 mg/L. In December 2018, Dr Belinda Cridge from the University of Otago recommended a precautionary approach for vulnerable groups who may drink dirty water (including babies, pregnant women and the elderly).
-Dr Cridge concluded that “for most of the population the risk is very low”.
+Napier’s source water is naturally low in manganese (less than 0.064 mg/L) compared with the Maximum Acceptable Value of 0.400 mg/L. Do not drink dirty water, and flush the water using an outside tap until it's clear before drinking.

 There are four major reasons why we've experienced dirty water in Napier water recently.
 They are: